How to Stop Eating too Much Sugar

 According to scientists, your best bet is to rewire your brain.
 Researchers at the USDA Human Nutrition Research Center on Aging at Tufts University, wanted to see if people on a weight-loss program could reduce their junk food cravings.

 At the beginning of the study, the subjects were shown high-calorie and low-calorie foods.
-Using an fMRI scan, they found the high-calorie foods increased blood-flow in the brains reward center.
+Using an fMRI scan, they found the high-calorie foods increased blood flow in the brain's reward center.
 After six months, subjects that DID NOT diet had the same increase in excitement when shown high-calorie foods.

 However, the dieters were different.
 Dieters showed an increase in excitement when shown the healthier, low-calorie foods.
-They experienced neurobiological changes to their brains, during their six months of dieting, that helped reinforce better food choices.
+They experienced neurobiological changes to their brains, during their six months of dieting, which helped reinforce better food choices.

 By taking small steps, you can do the same thing.
 You can train yourself to make better choices, here's how.